 Q: Which paintball gun offers perfect accuracy?

-A: Several markers claim the title of being the best paintball guns but our top picks are definitely among those.
+A: Several markers claim the title of being the most accurate paintball guns but our top picks are definitely among those.

-Q: How much does high-quality paintball gun costs?
+Q: How much does high-quality best paintball gun costs?

 A: Well, that depends on your budget.
 A high-quality paintball gun is typically around $500.
-But if you have a limited budget and still want to get the most bang out of your money, the Tippmann A5 is a great choice for you.
+But if you have a limited budget and still want to get the most bang out of your money, the Tippmann’s guns are a great choice for under $$$.

 Q: What PSI do paintball markers use?